High Court Rules Challenge to Trump Census Plan Is Premature

-But the court’s decision Friday is not a final ruling on the matter and it's not clear whether Trump will receive final numbers from the Census Bureau before he leaves office next month.
+The court’s decision Friday, led by its conservative justices, is not a final ruling on the matter and, while it allows Trump to pursue the plan for now, it's not clear whether he will receive final numbers from the Census Bureau before he leaves office next month.

+If the president still has not received final census numbers by the time Joe Biden takes office Jan.
+20, Trump's plan will be effectively dead because Biden is extremely unlikely to pursue it.
+It's also possible the Biden administration would take steps to try to reverse decisions made under Trump.

-“Consistent with our determination that standing has not been shown and that the case is not ripe, we express no view on the merits of the constitutional and related statutory claims presented.
-We hold only that they are not suitable for adjudication at this time,” the court said in an unsigned opinion.
+The court said in an unsigned opinion that "we express no view on the merits of the constitutional and related statutory claims presented.
+We hold only that they are not suitable for adjudication at this time.”
+At least five of the court's six conservative justices had to join the opinion to make a majority on the nine-member court.

 The three liberal justices dissented, saying the effort to exclude people in the country from the population for divvying up House seats is unlawful.